 - 2013:

-- Cuba routs Taiwan, 14 - 0, eliminating the losers from the 2013 World Baseball Classic.
-Cuba hits four homers, including two in an 8-run outburst in the 6th inning.
+- Cuba routs Taiwan, 14 - 0, eliminating them from the 2013 World Baseball Classic.
+Cuba hits four homers, including two in an eight-run outburst in the 6th inning.

 - In first-round games in the 2013 World Baseball Classic, the Dominican Republic defeats Spain, 6 - 3, although the Spaniards score twice and leave the bases loaded in the 9th.
 Canada defeats Mexico, 10 - 3, eliminating them from the tournament in a game marred by a 9th-inning brawl which erupts after Mexican pitcher Arnold Leon plunks Rene Tosoni.
 For its part, Team USA beats Italy, 6 - 2, on David Wright's 5th-inning grand slam.
 Italy is through to the second round, while the outcome tomorrow's game between Canada and the USA will determine who joins them there.
 In the final contest, Puerto Rico beats Venezuela, 6 - 3, handing Venezuela an early exit from the tournament.